-The Department of Justice today announced that a Waukesha, Wisconsin woman will receive $4.3 million for blowing the whistle on PharMerica Corporation, a Kentucky based pharmacy chain that caters to nursing homes and hospitals.
+The Department of Justice today announced that a Waukesha, Wisconsin woman will receive a $4.3 million reward for blowing the whistle on PharMerica Corporation, a Kentucky based pharmacy chain that caters to nursing homes and hospitals.
 Jennifer Denk, a pharmacist employed in the company’s Pewaukee, Wisconsin facility, filed a whistleblower complaint against PharMerica in 2009.
 She accused the company of Medicare fraud for dispensing Schedule II narcotics without a valid prescription.

 Federal law has stringent requirements for dispensing narcotics.
 Schedule II narcotics are the most potent and subject to abuse according to the Drug Enforcement Agency.
 Schedule II drugs include morphine, methamphetamine and oxycodone.